withastro/astro/docs/styling.md

 ```

 💁 As an alternative to `public/global.css`, You may also add Tailwind utilities to individual `pages/*.astro` components in `<style>` tags, but be mindful of duplication!
 If you end up creating multiple Tailwind-managed stylesheets for your site, make sure you’re not sending the same CSS to users over and over again in separate CSS files.

+#### 📦 Bundling

+All CSS is minified and bundled automatically for you in running `astro build`.
+The general specifics are:

+- If a style only appears on one route, it’s only loaded for that route
+- If a style appears on multiple routes, it’s deduplicated into a `common.css` bundle

+We’ll be expanding our styling optimization story over time, and would love your feedback!
+If `astro build` generates unexpected styles, or if you can think of improvements, [please open an issue](https://github.com/snowpackjs/astro/issues).

 ## 📚 Advanced Styling Architecture in Astro